 The common dolphin population in the North-East (NE) Atlantic is facing everincreasing anthropogenic pressures, the most significant of which is bycatch.
 Also of importance are chemical pollution and noise disturbance.
 The IUCN Red List of Threatened and Endangered Species lists common dolphin as 'Data Deficient' at the European regional level.
 This lack of data affects our abilities to fully evaluate the anthropogenic risks to the population.
 Following the 2013 Habitats Directive reporting round, the species is considered to have an 'Unfavourable-Inadequate' conservation status for the European Atlantic.
-ASCOBANS has noted the need for monitoring the NE Atlantic common dolphin population and subsequently adopted a resolution for the population to a favourable conservation status.
+ASCOBANS has noted the need for monitoring the NE Atlantic common dolphin population and subsequently adopted a resolution for the conservation of common dolphins in September 20161, with the aim of restoring the population to a favourable conservation status.